mygit2014/GOD-VIEW/README.md

 <img src="/build/github/network architecture.png" width="640" />

 > The architecture has the Terminal window as the main server, the GUI as an interface for the Terminal & then the connecting clients.

-## Executable
-* *Requires pyinstaller in path*
-  * build --file host.py --icon build/gv.ico --window
-  * build --file bot.py --icon build/gv.ico

-The difference between the builds is that the client script is windowless, becoming a background process operation without the interference of the user.

 ## Documentation
 **Introduction**